CS6375/NeuralNetworks/README.md

 # NeuralNetworks

-The Neural Network is implemented in Python 3.6.
+The Neural Network implemented in Python.

 ## Structure